Online Safety encompasses Internet technologies and electronic communications such

-- Safe and secure internet provision by Edutech Solutions Ltd.
+- Safe and secure internet provision by Focus Networks.

 Our e-Safety Policy has been written by the school, building on that proposed by BECTA e-Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.

-An e-Safety Coordinator and a named governor takes responsibility for e-Safety.
+An online Safety Coordinator and a named governor takes responsibility for online Safety.

-The e-Safety Policy and its implementation will be reviewed annually.
+The online Safety Policy and its implementation will be reviewed annually.